-Committees of the The Council shall, for the purposes of 27.-(1) facilitation of performance of its functions under this Act. establish such number of committees to perform specific functions as may be determined by the Council.
+27.-(1) The Council shall, for the purposes of facilitation of performance of its functions under this Act, establish such number of committees to perform specific functions as may be determined by the Council.

-(2)The committees to be established by the Council shall include a complaints committee to deal with print media content complaints.
+(2) The committees to be established by the Council shall include a complaints committee to deal with print media content complaints.